Visual thinking

 • End the session with clear takeaways and next steps

-Mind map examples and templates to get you started
+Getting started: Mind map examples and templates

-Rather than starting from scratch, use one of these templates to jumpstart your mind mapping process.
+Rather than starting from scratch, use one of these templates to jump start your mind mapping process.

 Get started with the mind map template

-Mind map brainstorming
+Mind map brainstorm template

 Use this mind map template to brainstorm big ideas, identify new patterns, or quickly organize your thoughts.